Pana/nrm/README.md

-      -p  --password <password>             Your password for this registry -e  --email <email>                   Your email for this registry set-hosted-repo <registry> <value>    Set hosted npm repository for a custom registry to publish packages del <registry>                        Delete one custom registry
+      -p  --password <password>             Your password for this registry -e  --email <email>                   Your email for this registry set-hosted-repo <registry> <value>    Set hosted npm repository for a custom registry to publish packages set-scope <scopeName> <value>         Associating a scope with a registry del-scope <scopeName>                 Remove a scope
+    set <registryName>                    Set custom registry attribute
+      -a  --attr <attr>                    Set custorm registry attribute -v  --value <value>                  Set custorm registry value del <registry>                        Delete one custom registry
-    home <registry> [browser]             Open the homepage of registry with optional browser test [registry]                       Show the response time for one or all registries publish [<tarball>|<folder>]          Publish package to current registry if current registry is a custom registry.  if you\'re not using custom registry, this command will run npm publish directly
+    rename <registryName> <newName>       Set custom registry name home <registry> [browser]             Open the homepage of registry with optional browser publish [<tarball>|<folder>]          Publish package to current registry if current registry is a custom registry.
+The field 'repository' of current custom registry is required running this command.
+If you're not using custom registry, this command will run npm publish directly
       -t  --tag [tag]                        Add tag
       -a  --access <public|restricted>       Set access
       -o  --otp [otpcode]                    Set otpcode
       -dr --dry-run                         Set is dry run
-    help                                  Print this help
+    test [registry]                       Show the response time for one or all registries help                                  Print this help

   Options:

-    -h, --help     output usage information
+    -h  --help     output usage information
-    -V, --version  output the version number
+    -V  --version  output the version number
 ```

 ## Registries